This page will be updated frequently to provide customers with the most up-to-date information and advice regarding the coronavirus outbreak.

 We will advise customers as soon as possible if there are any further changes to the repairs service.
 In the meantime, please consider whether your repair is an emergency before requesting a visit.

 7. External works

 Our landscaping contractors, Nurture, and our gutter cleaning contractors, Lattos, are still carrying out works.
-We would respectfully ask that you minimise contact with our contractors whilst they are carrying out their work.
-To keep both you and our contractors safe, please stand at least two metres away from them where you can.
+Our Estate Caretaking Team will recommence landscaping works from Tuesday 2nd June 2020.
+This will include grass cutting, pruning bushes and trees and de-mossing.
+Details of the areas receiving our in-house landscaping works can be found here.
+We would respectfully ask that you minimise contact with our staff and contractors whilst they are carrying out their work.
+To keep you, our staff and our contractors safe, please stand at least two metres away from them where you can.

 8. Factored owners